jcwhit/radiant-strixhaven/docs/Character/Jay.md

 Hill Dwarf
--clean shaven
+- clean shaven
--nice robes
+- nice robes

 Background:
--Comes from a wealthy family
+- Comes from a wealthy family
--Grandfather wanted to provide education for Jay
+- Grandfather wanted to provide education for Jay